 Having carried out several light therapy pop-ups at co-working spaces and universities, we regularly receive great feedback.
 In January 2019 we installed Lumie Vitamin L in windowless phone booths at WeWork in Devonshire Square in London during their Well-being Week.
 Most respondents to our short survey noticed improvement to their ability to think clearly, and had seen a boost to their mood, energy levels, performance and enthusiasm within one 30-minute session.
 One of the notes we received said “These should be in every booth during the winter”.

 LIGHT THERAPY IN THE WORKPLACE

 We know that introducing light boxes into working spaces helps prevent and manage winter blues and seasonal affective disorder, which means less absenteeism and presentism, more productivity and better well-being.
 This in turn taps into the recommendations of the Stevenson / Farmer review in several ways.
 Making lights available and reinforcing the narrative of the positive effect light has on individuals helps lift the stigma surrounding seasonal depression and therefore provides support to those suffering.
-It allows the employer to improve the working conditions particularly in spaces that are deprived of access to daylight, and, with the help of surveys or feedback forms, it allows the organisation to monitor the influence introducing bright light therapy has had on the employees.
+It allows the employers to improve the working conditions particularly in spaces that are deprived of access to daylight, and, with the help of surveys or feedback forms, it allows the organisations to monitor what influence introducing bright light therapy has had on their employees.